hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 cd ~/Git/iroha/configs/peer
 ```

-A third option is to specify the full path to the configuration in an
+The third option is to specify the full path to the configuration file in an
 environment variable.
 For simplicity, we shall do the latter:

 ```bash